MY STORY: FROM 4’9” TO WORLD-RANKED

 When the winter began, I was a different racer mentally.
 I felt incredibly confident, relaxed, and focused.
 And the results showed that season.
 I finished 75% of my races, including 17 in a row, I was in the top 5 of every slalom except one, my national ranking rose into the top 20, and I qualified for the U.S. Ski Team.

-Though my results were both startling and gratifying, what led to those results was the sea change I experienced mentally.
-Whereas in past years, I expected to fall, that season when I arrived at a race, I not only knew I was going to finish, I knew I was going to win.
-No, I didn’t win all the time, but I did win for the first time since I was very young and I finished near the top more than ever before.
+years, I expected to fall, that season when I arrived at a race, I not only knew I was going to finish, I knew I was going to win.
+No, I didn’t win all the time, but I did win for the first time since I was very young and I finished near the top more than ever before

 Ultimately, I didn’t fulfill my dream of becoming the best ski racer in the world, but I made it farther than anyone expected me to, including myself.
 And I look back on my career with great satisfaction and pride, knowing I gave it everything I had, had some amazing experiences, and learned some essential life lessons that I have used in all aspects of my life ever since.
-I have also continued to pursue high-level athletic goals in my adult life by earning a 2nd degree black belt in karate, becoming a sub-three-hour marathoner, completing two Ironman triathlons, and, most recently, becoming an age-group national champion and a 3x World Triathlon Championship medalist.
+I have also continued to pursue high-level athletic goals in my adult life by earning a 2nd degree black belt in karate, becoming a sub-three-hour marathoner, completing two Ironman triathlons, and, most recently, becoming a 2x age-group national triathlon champion and a 3x World Triathlon Championship medalist.

 Just as importantly, these experiences ignited what became my passion and my career in performance psychology.